BeckyRandall/mama-collective/README.md

 As a First Time Visitor, I want users to easily understand how to receive support.

-As a First Time Visitor, I want users to be able to understand the services offered by the organised.
+As a First Time Visitor, I want users to be able to understand the services offered by the organisation.

 As a First Time Visitor, I want users to navigate towards the organisations social media pages.